Insider Tips for Enjoying Yellowstone in Winter

 Tips:

-• Leave the details to the experts by booking an all-day Winter Photo Safari from Old Faithful Snow Lodge that goes along the Firehole and Madison River corridors.
-Instruction and lunch are part of the tour.
+- Leave the details to the experts by booking an all-day Winter Photo Safari along the Firehole and Madison River corridors.
+Guided instruction and lunch are part of the tour.

-• Dress in layers and wear warm boots with thick soles.
-Consider wearing thin, rubber-tipped gloves while shooting and slip a pair of mittens over them afterward.
+- Dress in layers and wear warm boots with thick soles.
+Consider wearing thin, rubber-tipped gloves while shooting and slip a pair of mittens over them when you don’t need your fingers.

-• Keep your camera cold and your batteries warm.
-If your camera is warm the lens will fog up when cold air hits it.
-Batteries drain more rapidly in cold weather, so tuck extras (along with mobile devices) in a pocket or other warm place.
+- Keep your camera cold and your batteries warm.
+If your camera is warm, the lens will fog up when cold air hits it.
+Batteries drain more rapidly in cold weather, so tuck extras in a pocket or other warm place.
+If you’re using a cellphone camera, protect your device by keeping it close to your body for warmth.

-• Protect your camera lens when visiting geyser basins; silica in thermal features bonds to glass and plastic.
+- Protect your camera lens near erupting geysers, as silica in the water of thermal features can bond to glass and plastic.

 Snowshoeing